 - Throw away abacavir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicines.

 - Keep abacavir and all medicines out of reach of children.

 Where can I find more information about abacavir?

-- For more information on the use of abacavir in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+- For more information on the use of abacavir in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

 - This Patient Version drug summary is based on the following FDA label(s): Solution, tablet (film coated).
-The Patient Counseling Information section of the label includes information for people taking abacavir.
+The Medication Guide includes information for people taking abacavir.

 - Abacavir-related research studies, from